Multivariate volume, Ehrhart, and $h^*$-polynomials of polytropes: Computing multivariate polynomials

-Recall our notation $\mathcal{GF}_n|_{\mathcal Pol_n}$ for the restriction of the Gr\"obner fan of $I$ to the polytrope region $\mathcal Pol_n$.
-By \Cref{th:polytropes:comb:types}, open cones of $\mathcal{GF}_n|_{\mathcal Pol_n}$ are in bijection with maximal polytropes.
+Recall that $\mathcal{GF}_n|_{\mathcal Pol_n}$ is the restriction of the Gr\"obner fan of $I$ to the polytrope region $\mathcal Pol_n$.
+By \Cref{th:polytropes:comb:types}, open cones of $\mathcal{GF}_n|_{\mathcal Pol_n}$ are in bijection with types of maximal polytropes.
 Since \Cref{alg:cohomology_class} only depends on $in_{\mathbf c}(I)$ and not the choice of $\bc$ itself, the multivariate volume polynomial is constant along an open cone of $\mathcal{GF}_n|_{\mathcal Pol_n}$.
+This reflects the fact that polytropes of the same tropical type have the same normal fan.
 Therefore, maximal polytropes of the same type have the same multivariate volume polynomial, and it suffices to compute the polynomial for only one representative $\mathbf c$ for each maximal cone.
 Furthermore, the polynomials agree on the intersection of the closure of two of these cones \cite{vector_partition_functions}.
-Thus, given a Kleene star $\mathbf c$ corresponding to a non-maximal polytrope $P$, we can choose any of the maximal closed cones that contain $\mathbf c$ and evaluate the corresponding multivariate volume polynomial at $\mathbf c$ to compute the volume of $P$.
+Thus, given a Kleene star $\mathbf c$ corresponding to a non-maximal polytrope $P(\bc)$, we can choose any of the maximal closed cones that contain $\mathbf c$ and evaluate the corresponding multivariate volume polynomial at $\mathbf c$ to compute the volume of~$P(\bc)$.